-2. The garden.
-The more than human world, the path of belonging.
+2. The Garden.
+The more than human world.

 How much intimacy do we experience with nature?
 How close do we feel to the trees, the clouds, non-human animals?
 How much do we know of the life cycles of the “green nation”, as some American Indian traditions refer to trees and plants?
 How much we know about the species that surround us?
 What is the depth of our dialogue with our inner wildness?

 3. The Entrance: Choosing Who We Want to Be.